juyingnan/vccf/README.md

 **(B)**
 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/11.png" alt="alt text" title="image Title" />

-Histogram of distance to nearest endothelial cells from each immune cell (CD68, T helper, T killer, and T reg).
+Histogram of distance of immune cells(CD68, T helper, T killer, and T reg) to nearest endothelial cell.
 3D distance tends to be much shorter (3D was capped at 1000 µm for visualization).
-The average distance of the nearest endothelial cell to immune cells in 3D was half that found in 2D (~56 µm vs 108 µm on average).
+The average distance of the nearest endothelial cell to immune cells in 3D was approximately half that found in 2D (~56 µm vs 108 µm on average).
 Two sample Kolmogorov-Smirnov test was performed to confirm that there is statistically significant difference between the 2D and 3D distributions for total immune cell counts (D =0.43, p-value <2.2e-16).

 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/13.png" alt="alt text" title="image Title" />